 A PCN provides essential information about a hazardous mixture, including:

-These notifications are submitted via national portals, often using a standardised format linked to Unique Formula Identifiers (UFIs), which allow poison centres to quickly identify the exact mixture in case of an emergency call.
+These notifications are submitted via ECHA Submission Portal using a standardised format linked to Unique Formula Identifiers (UFIs), which allow poison centres to quickly identify the exact mixture in case of an emergency call.

 Common Mistakes That Delay Acceptance